FRRouting/frr/doc/user/installation.rst

    Turn on the usage of PCRE Posix libs for regex functionality.

+.. option:: --enable-pcre2posix

+   Turn on the usage of PCRE2 Posix libs for regex functionality.

+   PCRE2 versions <= 10.31 work a bit differently.
+We suggest using at least
+   >= 10.36.

 .. option:: --enable-rpath

    Set hardcoded rpaths in the executable [default=yes].